 This ranking is dynamic, and information will change as we receive updates from restaurants or learn of new menu options.

 - A&W Canada offers the highly sought-after Beyond Burger at all its Canadian locations.
 It comes on a vegan bun with lettuce, tomato, red onion, pickles, ketchup, and mustard.
 Keep it vegan by asking for no burger sauce or mayo.

 - Bareburger has a dedicated vegan menu!
-You can choose from six different types of vegan burgers or customize your own with unique options such as a vegan egg, tempeh bacon, and habanero mayo.
+You can choose from several different types of vegan burgers or customize your own with unique options.
 Don’t forget the fries, which can be smothered with vegan cheese and toppings like truffle salt and spicy pico de gallo.
-Finish your meal with a customizable vegan shake, topped with coconut whipped cream and sprinkles.

 - Burger 21’s animal-free patty comes topped with red onion, lettuce, and tomato.
 Request a wheat or lettuce bun instead of the brioche bun, which contains honey.
 Spice it up by adding barbecue sauce, guacamole, or Thai ketchup.

 - BurgerFi offers a delicious vegan Beyond Burger, topped with ketchup, mustard, lettuce, tomato, pickles, and onions on a vegan multigrain bun.
 Just ask for no American cheese or mayo to keep it vegan.

 - Burger King has an animal-free Whopper sandwich, topped with tomatoes, lettuce, onions, pickles, and ketchup on a sesame seed bun.
 Make sure to ask for no mayo and cheese to keep it egg- and dairy-free.